ethical-haquer/Galaxy-Flasher/README.md

 - Update the docs for v0.6.0.
 - Improve the flash progress updates.
 [Odin4]
-- Use the Verify Flash Page for Odin4.
 - Add a CONTRIBUTING.md file.
 - Display the partitions to be flashed in the Verify Flash Window.
 - Make Galaxy Flasher easier to install.